ElviraKiamova/rsschool-cv/cv.md

 ## **About Me**

 The purpose of my training is to get a good knowledge base on programming for further use in work.
-A constant desire for something new and challenging led me to this school.

 *********